MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/2-what-is-azure-pipelines.md

 **Amita**: I know it's selfish, but why do I care?
 One of my big problems is that I never know when a build is ready to test.
 Sometimes someone remembers to update the spreadsheet, but a lot of times they forget.
 It seems like I'm the last person to know.

 **Mara**: Right, that's something we can easily fix.
-We can set up the pipeline to notify you automatically, either through email or some other kind of notification, when a build is ready.
+We can set up the pipeline to notify you automatically, either through email or some other notification, when a build is ready.
 You'll never have to wait for someone to remind you again.

 **Amita**: Okay, so your goal right now is to build the app and let me know when it's ready?